-- Web apps can be utilized on any platform – Linux, Windows, and Mac, as they all support the modern browsers.
+- Web apps can be utilized on any platform – Linux, Windows, and Mac as they all support modern browsers.

-- As compared to desktop apps, web apps are simpler to preserve as they utilize the similar code in the whole application.
+- As compared to desktop applications, web apps are simpler to preserve as they utilize a similar code in the whole application.
 Moreover, there are no compatibility problems.

 - It can be released at any time and in any form.
-There is no requirement to remind the users to update their apps.
+There is no requirement to remind the development team to update their apps.

 - Mobile app store consent is not obligatory in web applications.

-- You can either make use of a computer or your mobile device to access the necessary data.
+- You can either make use of a computer or your mobile device to access the necessary data processing.

 - You can easily access these web apps 24*7 from any PC.

-- Web- enabled apps are internet-based apps that are retrieved through mobile’s web browser.
+- Web-enabled apps are internet-based apps that are retrieved through the mobile’s web browser.
 Consequently, you do not need to install or download them.

 - Web apps are considered to be a cost-effective option for any business.
-Seat licenses for Desktop software are costly where Sass are normally, pay as you go.
+Seat licenses for Desktop software are costly where Saas are normally, pay as you go.

 Web App vs Website: What is The Difference?